wikistat/AI-Frameworks/docs/gcloud.md

 Fire up your GCloud instance:
 ![](img/gcloud1.png)

-On a terminal connect to your instance using the following command (replace the zone and instance name with yours):
+On a terminal, connect to your instance using the following command (replace the zone and instance name with yours):
 ```
 gcloud compute ssh --zone "europe-west1-d" "your_instance_name"
 ```